jrembold/WUPhys-CodeComp/Readme.md

-# Speary Bot! :running:←
+# Digital Dodgeball :running:

 ![Animation Gif](animation.gif)

 ## Coding Bots
-Bots are written as simple python scripts and should reside in the same folder as server.py.
+Bots are written as simple python scripts and should reside in the Bots folder.
 Several example bots are provided for reference.
 Each bot should always include several things:
   1. Importing the library module
   2. Initialize the bot as the CBot class, giving in a fun name
   3. For as long as the bot is active: